animatlabs/animatlabs.github.io/_drafts/2026-12-21-saga-pattern-compensation.md

 ## When to Use Sagas

 The saga pattern isn't always the right choice.
-Here's my decision framework:
+My decision framework:

 | Use Case | Saga Appropriate? | Why |
 |----------|-------------------|-----|